-Measuring morning body temperature daily can help determine whether and when ovulation is occurring (see Family Planning: Periodic Abstinence).
+Measuring morning body temperature daily can help determine whether and when ovulation is occurring (see Fertility Awareness‒Based Methods of Contraception).
 However, this method is often inaccurate and has an error margin of 2 days.
 More accurate methods include home testing kits, which detect an increase in urinary luteinizing hormone (LH) excretion 24 to 36 h before ovulation (requiring daily testing for several days around midcycle, usually beginning about or after cycle day 9), and pelvic ultrasonography, which is used to monitor ovarian follicle diameter and rupture (and should begin in the late follicular phase as well).
 Also, serum progesterone levels of ≥ 3 ng/mL (≥ 9.75 nmol/L) or elevated levels of one of its urinary metabolites, pregnanediol glucuronide (measured, if possible, 1 wk before onset of the next menstrual period), indicate that ovulation has occurred.

 Intermittent or absent ovulation should prompt evaluation for disorders of the pituitary, hypothalamus, or ovaries (eg, PCOS).